 - Continue cooking on medium to low heat for another 5-7 minutes.
 Lower the heat, cover the stockpot and simmer the curry for 15-20 minutes.
 Add 1-2 cups of chicken stock.

-- Add the potatoes and carrots and continue cooking covered at low heat for another 15-20 minutes.
+- Add the potato & carrots.
+Continue cooking covered at low heat for another 15-20 minutes.
 The meat should be tender and the vegetables should be soft.
 Let the curry rest for 5-10 minutes before serving.

 ideas / variations